luyadev/luya-env-dev/README.md

 3. Make your changes and add them `git add .` and commit `git commit -m 'Added something ...'`.
 4. Push branch to your fork `git push origin my-fix`.
 5. Create pull request from GitHub.

+> Please do not forget to run `composer install` in der root directory of the module and `npm install` in the `/resources` directory of the module to download all needed dependencies.

 ## Develop your own module or extensions (docs in progress)